Review levies on imported electricity meters, EMMAN urges FG

 By Sebastine Obasi

-It noted that it takes an average of three months to set-up Semi Knock Downm SKD/Complete Knock Down, CKD, factory, while advising that importers should be encouraged to set-up factories, so as to create a value chain that would provide employment opportunities for Nigerians.
+It noted that it takes an average of three months to set up Semi Knock Down(SKD)/ Complete Knock Down(CKD) factory, while advising that importers should be encouraged to set up factories so as to create a value chain that would provide employment opportunities to Nigerians.

-Speaking as a member of the Original Equipment Manufacturers, OEM, in the downstream of the power sector, Kola Balogun, Chairman of Momas Electricity Meters Manufacturing Limited, said the removal is an indication that the government is more disposed to favour importation, to the detriment of local production.
+Speaking as a member of the Original Equipment Manufacturer (OEM) in the downstream of the power sector, Mr Kola Balogun, Chairman of Momas Electricity Meters Manufacturing Limited (MEMMCOL), said the removal is an indication that the government is more disposed to favour importation to the detriment of local production.
+He said, “The implication of this is that over 600million US dollars would be exported to China to import the approved 3million meters.
+This means we would further be developing another country’s economy and continue to increase unemployment, poverty and underdevelopment in our country.

-ALSO READ: Trade unions in Ekiti demand massive deployment of prepaid meters, lament extortion

-He said: “The implication of this is that over 600 million US dollars would be exported to China to import the approved three million meters.
-This means we would further be developing another country’s economy, while unemployment, poverty and underdevelopment continue to rise in our country.

-“We are bold to emphatically say that we at Momas have the local capability to bridge the metering gap, if the right policy is put in place.
+“We are bold to emphatically say that we at MEMMCOL, have the local capability to bridge the metering gap if the right policy is put in place.

+READ ALSO: Proposed PIB will create sustainability in oil, gas sector — Slyva

 “As important as the vexed issue of metering is, there are other variables and extraneous factors that if not eradicated or boldly addressed once and for all, Nigerian electricity market shall remain an elusive growth and a vicious circle of stagnation.